15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 11. South Korea

-- Domestic Limitations: Locals can only gamble legally at one casino Kangwon Land.
+- Domestic Limitations: Locals can only gamble legally at one casino, Kangwon Land.

 - Popular Forms: Sports betting (via government-approved platforms) and lotteries.